Dynamic Placement in Refugee Resettlement

+Shadow prices have been used to guide decisions in online settings in a variety of contexts, including advertising~\citep{VVS10, DH09, vazirani2005adwords}, revenue management~\citep{talluri2004theory}, worker assignment~\citep{ho2012online, johari2021matching}, and resource allocation~\citep{asadpour2020online}. \cite{agrawal2014dynamic} develop a dynamic learning approach where prices are calculated in a similar manner to ours; while they update their match scores upon every doubling of the arrival history, we update our match scores upon every batch. \cite{ho2012online} extend the advertising context of~\cite{DH09} to assign workers to tasks when match scores are initially unknown and must be learned.
+Like~\cite{ho2012online},~\cite{johari2021matching} also consider the worker-to-job context, but learn scores while matching via an explore-then-exploit approach.
+In our setting, our scores are known in advance independent of arrivals~\citep{ahani2020placement}.

-In very recent work that is independent from and concurrent to ours, \citet{bansak2020minimum} also considered dynamic refugee resettlement; the algorithm obtaining the highest employment in that study is equivalent to our two-stage stochastic programming formulation in the simplest setting.
+In independent and concurrent work, \citet{bansak2020minimum} also considers dynamic refugee resettlement; the algorithm obtaining the highest employment in that study is equivalent to our two-stage stochastic programming formulation in the simplest setting.
 Our model is much richer as we include non-unit family sizes, incompatibilities between families and communities, and allow for uncertain arrival numbers.
-Moreover, Bansak encountered computational difficulties that we are able to avoid by leveraging several algorithmic ideas.
-As a result, Bansak developed a large variety of algorithms that lead to lower employment in exchange for better running time.
-He evaluated his algorithms on a single month of arrivals; by contrast, our simulations are conducted over entire years, which becomes possible as our algorithms are many times faster.

-On a technical level, our matching problem closely resembles the \emph{online generalized assignment problem}~\cite{FKM+09} and its subproblem of \emph{display ads}, which corresponds to matching individual refugees rather than indivisible families.
-Given that the resettlement agencies have access to data on past arrivals, refugee resettlement calls for algorithms that can capitalize on this data rather than for algorithms that are designed to be robust against worst-case distributions of refugees~\cite{FKM+09,KRT+13}.
-To apply the most relevant algorithms~\cite{AHL13,DSS+19} we would have to assume that refugees can be partitioned into few \emph{types}, which would determine employment probabilities.
-However, our employment predictions are based on more than 20 features, which makes this approach impractical in our setting.
-We also note that the idea of using shadow prices to guide an online matching was previously used by \citet{DH09} and by \citet{VVS10}.
+A second limitation of their work is that their best algorithm is prohibitively slow.
+This lack of computational efficiency pushes them to consider algorithms with worse employment outcomes, and it limits their empirical evaluation to a single month of arrivals.
+By contrast, we leverage multiple algorithmic insights to speed up the algorithm by two orders of magnitude without substantially trading off employment.
+This speed-up allows us to empirically evaluate our algorithms for realistic matching periods, which last for an entire fiscal year.
+We compare the running times of both algorithms in \cref{sec:containsruntimebansak}.
+Finally, very recent work by \citet{bansak2022balancing} extends the earlier \citet{bansak2020minimum} by incorporating a secondary objective that seeks to consume capacity at similar rates across affiliates, improving case wait times across affiliates without sacrificing much employment.